 How Does Renters Insurance Coverage Work?

-Renters insurance typically covers property damage, liability and loss of use related to your rental.
-Add-on coverages can make protection more comprehensive.
+Renters insurance covers property damage, liability and loss of use related to your rental.
+Add-on coverages make protection more comprehensive.
 Common coverage types include:

 Coverage Type | Standard or Add-on | Coverage Details |

-Standard | Reimburses and replaces personal property within your rental up to specified limits.
-Standard coverage reimburses actual cash value rather than purchase price, unless you have replacement cost coverage. | |
+Standard | Covers personal property within your rental up to specified limits.
+Standard coverage pays actual cash value rather than purchase price, unless you have replacement cost coverage. | |

-Standard | Covers you if someone gets injured on your property, including medical and legal costs, and is often required by landlords. | |
+Standard | Pays for costs if someone gets injured on your property, including medical and legal expenses.
+Often required by landlords. | |

-Additional living expenses | Standard | Covers expenses due to rental home loss, such as meals, lodging and transportation.
+Additional living expenses | Standard | Covers expenses from rental home loss, including meals, lodging and transportation.
 Coverage is either a percentage of your personal property limits or a flat amount. |

-Natural disasters | Add-on | Separate policies for earthquake and flood coverage available with select providers |
+Natural disasters | Add-on | Separate policies for earthquake and flood coverage are available with select providers. |

-Parts/Equipment | Add-on | Separate policies for tools, appliances and utilities in your rental |
+Parts/Equipment | Add-on | Separate policies for tools, appliances and utilities in your rental. |

-Scheduled property | Add-on | Insures specific valuable items up to certain amounts |
+Scheduled property | Add-on | Insures specific valuable items up to certain amounts. |

-Identity theft | Add-on | Protects financially against identity theft, covering stolen funds and legal costs.
-May include monitoring services. |
+Identity theft | Add-on | Protects against identity theft, covering stolen funds and legal costs.
+Includes monitoring services. |

-Pet liability | Add-on | Protects against injuries caused by your pet on rental property.
-May be covered in standard policies. |
+Pet liability | Add-on | Covers liability for injuries caused by your pet on rental property.
+Sometimes included in standard policies. |

-Modifications | Add-on | Covers non-original rental property parts, including custom additions and modifications |
+Modifications | Add-on | Covers non-original rental property parts, including custom additions and modifications. |

-Food loss | Add-on | Reimburses food lost due to covered incidents |
+Food loss | Add-on | Reimburses food lost from covered incidents. |

 Best Renters Insurance in Utah: Bottom Line